-The estimates are generated from four inputs you provide: whether children are involved, the complexity of your case, your approximate combined marital assets, and how much you and your spouse currently agree on the key terms of your divorce.
-These factors are the primary cost drivers in any New York divorce.
+The financial estimates are generated from market data on NYC attorney rates, retainers, and court fees.
+The wellbeing comparison draws on peer-reviewed research — including the only long-term randomized controlled trial ever conducted on divorce mediation outcomes — to show how the process you choose affects anxiety, depression, co-parenting, and your children's adjustment.
+Both adapt based on four inputs you provide: whether children are involved, the complexity of your case, your approximate combined marital assets, and how much you and your spouse currently agree on the key terms of your divorce.

 The litigation estimate combines four cost components typical in a New York City divorce proceeding: